Prices from £64.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Saxenda is an injectable weight loss medicine which is often prescribed when other weight loss efforts have been ineffective.
-It is only available on prescription in the UK.
+Saxenda is an MHRA and FDA approved weight loss medicine that is often prescribed when other weight loss efforts have been ineffective.

-Each pen is prefilled with 6mg/ml liraglutide - the same active ingredient found in other weight loss injection pens, such as the Skinny Jab.
+Each pen is prefilled with 6mg/ml liraglutide - the same active ingredient found in other weight loss injection pens.

 Saxenda is licensed for weight loss in adults with a BMI greater than 30 kg/m² (obese), or people with a BMI of less than 30 kg/m² with weight-related health problems, such as diabetes, high blood pressure, high cholesterol or a breathing condition known as obstructive sleep apnoea.

-Weight loss is a journey which takes hard work, with or without the help of medication.
+Weight loss is a journey that takes hard work, with or without the help of medication.
 Once you finish treatment with Saxenda, you should continue to eat healthily and get regular exercise to maintain your weight.